Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 There are different types of 2D transformations, as shown in Figure 5.
 Some examples include:

 * Translation transformations.
-* Euclidean transformations (rotation, translation, and reflection).
+* Euclidean transformations.
-* Similarity transformations (rotation, translation, and scaling).
+* Similarity transformations.
-* Affine transformations (rotation, translation, scaling, and shearing).
+* Affine transformations.
 * Projective transformations.